If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 However, you should strictly avoid misting them at night.

-During nights, it takes a long time to dry up the moisture and thus might cause bacterial or fungal infection.
+During nights, it takes a long time to dry up the moisture and thus might cause bacterial or fungal infections.

 Is Anthurium Dorayaki Rare?